-- · Section I of the OID list - The Income Tax Regulations
+- Section I of the OID list - The Income Tax Regulations

-Using Section I. If the holder held the debt instrument for the entire calendar year, report the OID shown in Section I for the calendar year.
-Because OID is listed for each \$1,000 of stated redemption price at maturity, you must adjust the OID amount to reflect the stated redemption price at maturity of the holder's debt instrument.
-For example, if the holder's instrument has \$500 of stated redemption price at maturity, report one-half of the OID shown for the calendar year.
+Using Section I. If the owner held the debt instrument for the entire calendar year, report the OID shown in Section I for the calendar year.
+Because OID is listed for each \$1,000 of stated redemption price at maturity, you must adjust the listed amount to reflect the instrument's actual stated redemption price at maturity.
+For example, if the instrument's stated redemption price at maturity is \$500, report one-half of the listed OID.

-If the holder held the debt instrument for less than the entire calendar year, figure the OID to report as follows.
+If the owner held the debt instrument for less than the entire calendar year, figure the OID to report as follows.

-- Look up the daily OID amount for the first 1998 accrual period during which the holder held the instrument. - Multiply the daily OID amount by the number of days in 1998 that the holder held the instrument during that accrual period. - Repeat steps (1) and (2) for any remaining 1998 accrual periods during which the holder held the instrument. - Add the results in steps (2) and (3) to determine the holder's OID per \$1,000 of stated redemption price at maturity. - If necessary, adjust the amount of OID to reflect the stated redemption price at maturity of the holder's debt instrument.
+- Look up the daily OID amount for the first 1999 accrual period during which the owner held the instrument. - 2) Multiply the daily OID amount by the number of days in 1999 that the owner held the instrument during that accrual period. - Repeat steps (1) and (2) for any remaining 1999 accrual periods during which the owner held the instrument. - Add the results in steps (2) and (3) to determine the owner's OID per \$1,000 of stated redemption price at maturity. - If necessary, adjust the amount of OID to reflect the instrument's stated redemption price at maturity.

-Report the result as OID in box 1 of Form 1099-OID.
+Report the result in box 1 of Form 1099-OID.
 Using the Income Tax Regulations.
-Instead of using Section I to figure OID, you can use the regulations under Internal Revenue Code sections 1272 through 1275.
+Instead of using Section I to figure OID, you can use the regulations under sections 1272 through 1275 of the Internal Revenue Code.
 For example, under the regulations, you can use monthly accrual periods in figuring OID for a debt instrument issued after April 3, 1994, that provides for monthly payments.
-(If you use Section I-B, the OID is figured using 6-month accrual periods.)
+(If you use Section I-B, the OID is figured using

+6-month accrual periods.)
 For a general explanation of the rules for figuring OID under the regulations, see Figuring OID on Long-Term Debt Instruments under Information for Owners of OID Debt Instruments, later.